 You don’t need to spend a penny with installing WooCommerce, it’s available to download for free at the official WordPress repository.
 This is the biggest advantage of WooCommerce, that you need not worry about licensing fees or platform fees of any sort, which ranges from few dollars a month to a few thousand dollars a year, depends upon the platform you choose and the size of your inventory.

 2. It’s reliable & backed by Automattic

-WooCommerce is released since 2011, that means almost close to 7 years of plugin age and In the world of softwares, 7 years is a no ordinary feat.
-Being a 7-year-old plugin, WooCommerece is widely praised by all and is being actively used by several large, medium and small sites with millions of traffic every month.
+WooCommerce is released since 2011, which means almost close to 7 years of plugin age and In the world of software, 7 years is a no ordinary feat.
+Being a 7-year-old plugin, WooCommerece is widely praised by all and is being actively used by several large, medium, and small sites with millions of traffic every month.

 3. Super simple, yet professional –

 The beauty of WooCommerce is its simplicity, I assure you, that if you know how to use WordPress, then all it takes is less than 5 minutes to install the WooCommerce.
 And it won’t take more than, 2 hours to completely configure your WooCommerce based store, ready to go live with a handful of products.

 Now, this simplicity doesn’t mean that WooCommerce is mere an easy to install/configure the plugin for WordPress, instead it’s much powerful and comes with nearly all the features that you’re required to run your store successfully.